What does it mean to implement ?

 However, if you’d like to take a look, the technical details of the ontology are available here:

 • The source of truth for the ontology is the DFC Github repository.
-Files are also published (on release) to the DFC website: https://datafoodconsortium.org/
+Files are also published (on release) to the DFC website: https://docs.datafoodconsortium.org/ontology/

-• The latest version can also be found in the NextOntology branch.
+• The latest pre-release/development version can be found in the NextOntology branch.
 Consult with the FDC team to confirm which branch of the ontology you need, as they correspond to difference versions of the standard.

 Some useful tools for viewing/understanding ontologies: